herrai/DoS/README.md

-# DoS tool
+# DoS script

-This is a simple dos python tool. its easy to setup.
+This is a simple dos script created on python.